 In our programmes, we have decided to set this discrepancy to 1 degree because we think that it is a good compromise with the common practice.
 In addition, we have fine-tuned our work, using 2 degrees for the Ascendant and the Midheaven, and 1 degree for the other ten houses.
 To the best of our knowledge, there is no programme on the Internet which takes this discrepancy into account for the interpretation of charts.
 We have implemented this functionality in our programmes because we deem it very important.
 Actually, the level of the discrepancy is one of the adjustable parameters, even though we are content with the above-mentioned 1 and 2 degrees.

 However, it is worth noting that this phenomenon plays out and becomes important only if you know your time of birth with great accuracy.
-Indeed, the 3 degree discrepancy corresponds to a gap of 12 minutes.
+Indeed, the 1 or 2 degree discrepancy corresponds to a gap of 4 or 8 minutes.
 If your birth time is not very precise, your astrological chart will provide only the meanings of your planets in signs.
 This also holds true for the comparison of charts, in which inter-aspects among planets will play out.